 Having started off as a housing lawyer Jon Holbrook soon moved into public law and was frequently seen as a go-to barrister to act for local authorities and other public bodies when they had tricky cases to defend that often raised cutting-edge issues of law and policy.
 He was regularly instructed to resist claims brought by claimants relying on human rights or equality laws.

-In his last year in practice Holbrook did not lose a single case and his successes included wins in the Court of Appeal, the High Court and the Upper Tribunal (Immigration and Asylum) here and here.
+In the year prior to his cancellation in January 2021 Holbrook did not lose a single case and his successes included wins in the Court of Appeal, the High Court and the Upper Tribunal (Immigration and Asylum) here and here.

 Some of Holbrook’s reported cases can be accessed here: